-The rubber grids on the bottom leave black stains on the sink.
+The rubber grips on the bottom left black stains on the sink.

 There’s no reason you need to keep looking after you see this sink.
 Zuhne Turin 33 Inch Farmhouse Apron Front 60/40 Deep Double Bowl 16 Gauge Stainless Steel Luxury Kitchen Sink was made with surgical 16g stainless steel, which means that it’s not only durable, it’s dent-resistant.
 The corners are extremely easy to clean, which leaves you with more time to spend with your guests instead of being stuck in the kitchen cleaning up gunk in the sink.
-Speaking of having guests over, the extra deep basin is big enough to hide any dirty dishes you may have piling up.
+Speaking of having guests over, the extra-deep basin is big enough to hide any dirty dishes you may have to pile up.

-This is sink has a high end look for low end cost, which is great for your pockets.
+This is sink has a high-end look for a low-end cost, which is great for your pockets.

 The Zuhne Turin 33 Inch Farmhouse Apron Front 60/40 Deep Double Bowl 16 Gauge Stainless Steel Luxury Kitchen Sink comes with a scratch-prevention bottom grate, 3-piece basket strainer, and an absorbent towel.

 This sink can be a bit difficult to install, so make sure you know what you’re doing before you begin the installation process.